 The Escali Primo had the second-longest delay before auto shutoff, at four and a half minutes.
 There were a couple of scales with similar designs and similar performance at lower prices, but they had only one-minute delays before auto shutoff, a flaw we could not get past.

-- 1byone’s scale was accurate but timed out too quickly.
+- SIMPLETASTE Digital Kitchen Scale: This scale was accurate but timed out too quickly.
 Plus, the display wasn’t backlit, so it made it hard to read in certain lighting conditions.

-- My Weigh’s kitchen scale was slower than the other scales we tested, taking longer to turn on.
-It also shuts off after two minutes, which could set you back if you’re measuring several ingredients.
+- My Weigh’s Kitchen Scale: This model was slower than the other scales we tested, taking longer to turn on.
+It also shut off after two minutes, which could set you back if you’re measuring several ingredients.

-- The Escali Alimento was the most expensive scale we tested and not as accurate as some of the other, more affordable options.
+- Escali Alimento Ultra Accurate Scale: This was the most expensive scale we tested and not as accurate as some of the other, more affordable options.

-- Etekcity’s scale was unable to measure smaller ingredients and failed at our first test of measuring a 2g penny.
+- Etekcity Food Kitchen Scale: This scale was unable to measure smaller ingredients and failed at our first test of measuring a 2g penny.
 It was also inaccurate for larger measurements.

-- The scale by GreaterGoods was accurate in most of our tests, but we found that weights varied if the vessel wasn’t exactly in the middle of the machine.
+- GreaterGoods Digital Food Kitchen Scale: This scale was accurate in most of our tests, but we found that weights varied if the vessel wasn’t exactly in the middle of the machine.
 What’s more, the lack of backlight made the measurements difficult to read depending on the kitchen lighting.

-- Both Cuisinart scales we tested, the Balance Pro and the ProVantage were among the most expensive and least accurate.
-They also begin measuring at 5 grams, so would be unsuitable for smaller measurements.
+- Cuisinart Balance Pro Digital Kitchen Scale and Cuisinart ProVantage Digital Kitchen Scale: These scales were among the most expensive and least accurate of the models we tested.
+They also began measuring at 5 grams, making them unsuitable for smaller measurements.